Skip to content

 Kirby fires a bunch of events when important things happen in the background.
 For example when a page is being created or deleted or a file gets uploaded.
 You can hook into those events and add your own functions that will be executed when those events happen.

-Hooks are not restricted to Panel events, but are implemented everywhere: hooks are called no matter if an event happens in the Panel, on the command line or in your own scripts.
+Hooks are not restricted to Panel events, but are implemented everywhere: most hooks are called no matter if an event happens in the Panel, on the command line or in your own scripts.

-Kirby provides two variants of each hook: before and after hooks.
+For many hooks, Kirby provides two variants of each hook: before and after hooks.

 Before hooks